zulip/zulip/help/support-zulip-project.md

 * [**Report
   issues**](https://zulip.readthedocs.io/en/latest/contributing/contributing.html#reporting-issues),
   including both feature requests and bug reports.
+Many improvements to the Zulip app start with a user's suggestion.

 * [**Give
   feedback**](https://zulip.readthedocs.io/en/latest/contributing/contributing.html#user-feedback)
   if you are evaluating or using Zulip.

 * [**Translate**](https://zulip.readthedocs.io/en/latest/translating/translating.html)
   Zulip into your language.
+Zulip has been translated into over 25 languages by an amazing group of volunteers, and you can help expand, improve, and maintain the translation for your language, or start working on a language that hasn't been covered yet.

 * [**Contribute
   code**](https://zulip.readthedocs.io/en/latest/contributing/contributing.html)
   to the Zulip open-source project.
+To make it easy for contributors from a variety of backgrounds to get started, we have invested into making Zulip’s code uniquely readable, well tested, and easy to modify.

 ## Related articles